selec49/SwiftCare/README.md

-# SwiftCare Pro: Intelligent Health Analysis and Remedy Recommender
+# SwiftCare : Intelligent Health Analysis and Remedy Recommender

 **Overview:**

-SwiftCare Pro is a revolutionary web application designed to assist family doctors in performing quicker and more comprehensive health analyses for their patients.
-Leveraging the power of Artificial Intelligence (AI), this platform integrates hereditary disease checkups, routine examinations, and offers personalized recommendations for the most effective remedies available.
+SwiftCare is a revolutionary web application designed to assist family doctors in performing quicker and more comprehensive health analyses for their patients.
+Leveraging the power of Artificial Intelligence, this platform integrates hereditary disease checkups, routine examinations, and offers personalized recommendations for the most effective remedies available.

 **Key Features:**